Bakmi: Preparation

 Bakmi is normally boiled for serving.
 When bakmi is intended for use in soup, it is usually boiled separately from the broth.
 The noodles are usually mixed with animal fats, either from pork, chicken or beef.
 The noodles are then served with various toppings: an example would include a few slices of char siu (叉燒) or barbecued pork, with addition of Chinese green vegetables and a bowl of broth.

-In Indonesia, the most common toppings are diced seasoned chicken with choy sum and fried wonton skin, to more expensive type using fried or boiled wonton and bakso (meatballs).
+In Indonesia, the most common toppings are diced seasoned chicken with choy sum and fried wonton skin, to a more complete version served with fried or boiled wonton and bakso (meatballs).
 The soup is served in a different bowl, and is added to the noodles by the individual diner according to taste.
 Several notable Indonesian dishes developed from the original Chinese wheat noodle tradition includes mie ayam (chicken noodle) and mie goreng (stir fried noodle in sweet soy sauce).
 I fu mie is bakmi that is first deep fried and then topped with a thickened gravy of vegetables and meat.